wrapl/rabs/README.md

 Rabs executes minilang code within _contexts_.
 Each context maintains its own set of variables, and is associated with a directory in the file system.
 This directory is used to resolve relative file paths evaluated within the context.

-Contexts are hierarchical, each context has exactly one parent context (typically associated with the parent directory), and variables undefined in one context and searched for up the parent context chain.
+Contexts are hierarchical, each context has exactly one parent context (typically associated with the parent directory), and variables undefined in one context are searched for up the parent context chain.
 However, assigning a variable in a context only changes its value within that context and its children.
 This means the variables defined in a context are automatically available to child contexts and that parent values of variables can be extended or modified within a context and its children without affected its parents.